sarashamas/docs-calendar/docs/guides/localization.md

 # Localization

-You can localize labels in the interface of JavaScript Event Calendar and present it in any necessary language.
-You just need to provide localized strings for labels and apply your locale to the component.
+You can localize all labels of JavaScript Event Calendar and present them in any necessary language.
+For this you just need to provide the corresponding translations for labels and apply a custom locale to the component.

 ## Default locale